 Matthew 2: 1-2, 9-10

 It is widely known that Jesus was born sometime between 4 and 8 BC, and certainly not in December.
 Historical records show King Herod to have died early in 4 BC so Jesus must have been born before then.
-Also the Wise Men or Magi were almost certainly Zoroastrian astrologer priests from Babylon or Persia.
+The Wise Men or Magi were almost certainly Zoroastrian astrologer priests from Babylon or Persia.
 As such they would have been skilled observers of the night sky with a lifetime of experience.
 Such men would have been familiar with virtually every celestial event visible to the unaided eye.

 If the star observed by the Magi in the east really moved across the sky until it halted to hang over where the young child lay, we have moved beyond astronomy as no natural object or event could do this.
 Such a unique spectacle would have witnessed by many across the East, including Herod (who was unaware of its existence until the Magi told him) and would have been recorded in established history.
 Let assume that Matthew’s words do not wholly reflect history but the Magi’s journey was prompted by their sighting a real astronomical object.
 What could this phenomenon have been?
 Let us investigate some possibilities.